-Do you know that a major financial issue that plagues women of color is the fact that they are intentionally targeted by payday loan lenders?
+Did you know that a major financial issue plagues women of color?
+They're intentionally targeted by payday loan lenders.

-Have you ever wondered why payday lenders are mostly found in neighborhoods with vacant shopping centers and boarded up businesses?
+Have you ever wondered about payday lenders?
+Why they're often in neighborhoods with vacant shopping centers and boarded-up businesses?

-These payday loan lenders disguise themselves as financial rescue superheroes, when in fact they are targeting communities of color.
+These payday loan lenders pretend to be superheroes.
+When in fact, they're targeting communities of color.

-This is a serious issue contributing to the racial wealth gap impacting so many women of color across the country.
+Payday lenders are a big issue contributing to the racial wealth gap.
+And it impacts so many women of color across the country.

-However, before we delve into this issue, let's first discuss what payday loans are.
+But before we delve into this, let's discuss what payday loans are.

-These short-term loans are designed for people struggling to make ends meet, and who need cash quickly.
-Borrowers turn to payday loan lenders when they don’t have access to credit cards or bank loans.
+These short-term loans are designed for people burdened with credit difficulties.
+They have expenses and need cash quickly.
+Borrowers might turn to payday lending when they have no access to credit cards or bank loans.

 The Consumer Financial Protection Bureau estimates that 20% of payday loans end up in default.

-Communities of color, particularly, Black communities have historically been disadvantaged by unfair lending practices.
+Communities of color, particularly Black communities, are historically disadvantaged by unfair lending practices.

-These economically vulnerable communities are targeted because they may not have access to regular banking services.
-They are also are often misinformed about the terms and conditions of payday loans.
-In these communities, women make up roughly 60% of all payday loan customers.
+These communities are targeted because they may not have access to regular banking services.
+In addition, they are misinformed about the terms and conditions of fast payday loans.

-Advertised as a way to help the struggling pay the bills, payday loans are nothing more than predatory lending.
-Lenders don’t verify that you can afford the loan, only that you have a bank account and job.
+Advertised as a way to help people pay bills, same day payday loans are nothing more than predatory lending.
+Lenders don’t check that you can afford the loan, only that you have a bank account and job.

-A typical borrower has one or more of the following characteristics: young age, has children, does not own a home, no access to any other type of credit.
+A typical borrower has one or more of the following characteristics.
+They are young, have children, don't own a home, and have no access to credit.

-In a financial emergency, people will cope in a variety of ways including paying bills late, exhausting their savings accounts, borrowing from friends and family.
-But the problem arises when someone has exhausted all possible alternatives.
+In a financial emergency, people will cope in many ways.
+These include paying bills late, using savings until they're gone, and borrowing from friends and family.
+But the problem arises when someone has used all possible alternatives.

 The gender wage gap affects the ability of women of color to pay back loans

 However, the numbers are worse for women of color.
-Black women are paid 61 cents for every $1 their white male counterparts earn.
-The wage gap for Latina workers is 54 cents.
+Black women make 63 cents for every $1 their white male counterparts earn.
+The wage gap for Latina workers is 55 cents.

-Women who underearn and are living paycheck to paycheck are always on the verge of catastrophe with unexpected costs.
+So women who underearn and are living paycheck to paycheck are always on the verge of catastrophe with unexpected costs.
 Which may lead to getting same day payday loans.

 The importance of financial literacy for women of color